filecoin-project/filecoin-docs/content/en/reference/exchanges.md

 ## Filecoin Integration Guide

-This page lists the general steps and workflows you need to follow to offer filecoin (FIL) on an exchange.
+This page lists the general steps and workflows you need to follow to offer FIL on an exchange.
 This page is not a complete guide, and you will likely have to have some communication with the Lotus team at some point.
 However, the information laid out here should give you a solid understanding of the work involved and serve as a jumping-off point for your project.

 ## Running a Filecoin node

-If you plan to offer filecoin (FIL) on your exchange, you will need to run a Filecoin node.
+If you plan to offer FIL on your exchange, you will need to run a Filecoin node.
 [Lotus](https://lotus.filecoin.io) is the reference implementation node for the Filecoin network, and as such, is currently the most production-ready implementation available.

 ### Node setup and installation